-Patlabor: The Movie 2: One of the people behind the terrorist attacks, Shigeki Arakawa, refuses to confess anything.
-Shigeki Arakawa is also Affably Evil.
-He went to Kiichi Goto when Yukihito Tsuge decided to alter the plan and start a limited war that would topple the Japanese government.
-Shigeki Arakawa’s original plan was a harsh political protest that used limited and controlled violence.
-Goto also agrees with Arakawa’s observations on the reality of peace, war, and political leaders exploit chaos instead of using a measured response.
+Patlabor: The Movie 2: Shigeki Arakawa was a co-conspirator with Yukihito Tsuge.
+But when Tsuge decided to alter their plan and start a limited war to topple the Japanese government, Arakawa attempts to rein him in by using Kiichi Gotoh.
+In a later scene, Gotoh agrees with Arakawa's observations on the reality of peace, war, and how political leaders exploit chaos instead of using a measured response.

 Greed, one of the homunculi who are collectively the antagonists of the series, will never hit a woman, has a policy for always saying the truth, is respected and loyally followed by his comrades, and can even be nice if he wants to.
 That's not stopping him from being a pompous, greedy bastard and performing dubious acts for his own sake.
 He ends up doubling as a Noble Demon, especially the second Greed, who ultimately ends up an Anti-Hero.
 It's probably because he's Greed.
 He is greedy for everything, which includes as many comrades/subordinates/friends as possible, as he explains in the 2003 anime, though in the manga and second anime, he is much more reluctant to admit this.
 He's quite protective of anyone or anything he considers his "property", and would rather admit defeat or run from battle than risk losing any of them to death or injury.
 Being a big humanity-hating jerk like the other Homunculi won't get him anywhere with that goal.